yavuztas/java-spring-fundamentals/README.md

 // now you taste espresso, we do not need to modify the code below! coffee.taste();
 ```
+You can see [open closed principal](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) in wikipedia for details.
 #### Liskov Substitution Principle
 Liskov Substitution Principle suggests that objects in a software program should be replaceable with the instances of their subtypes without need to change properties of this objects.
 Another use case of interfaces transpires here, since we need a behavioral similarity between subtypes, also called as **strong behavioral subtyping**.
 Different behaviours can output different results so we need to group subtypes with the similar behaviour by using interfaces not to break our program's expected output.